Diocese of Kansas City–Saint Joseph: 2000 to 2019

-In 2004, Bishop Emeritus Joseph Hubert Hart of the Diocese of Cheyenne was named in a civil lawsuit alleging that he sexually abused three children while serving as a priest in the Diocese of Kansas City-Saint Joseph and in Cheyenne.
+In 2004, Bishop Emeritus Joseph Hubert Hart of the Diocese of Cheyenne was named in a civil lawsuit alleging that he sexually abused three minors while serving as a priest in the Diocese of Kansas City-Saint Joseph and in Cheyenne.
 Hart had allegedly been transferred to Cheyenne in the 1970s after sex abuse allegations surfaced against him in Missouri.
 In 2005, a fifth person alleged abuse by Hart in 1973 or 1974, when the man was a 12-year-old parishioner at St. John Francis Regis Parish.
 In 2008, the diocese made a $10 million settlement with the accusers.
 As part of the settlement, Bishop Finn agreed to report any future suspected abuse to law enforcement.

-In May 2011, Bishop Finn apologized to the diocese for his failure to act in the case of Reverend Shawn Ratigan.
-In May 2010, an elementary school principal sent Finn a letter reporting numerous examples of inappropriate behavior by Ratigan towards children; however, Finn never read it.
-In December 2010, a technician discovered inappropriate images of children on Ratigan's computer and notified diocesan officials.
-Monsignor Murphy, the vicar general, described one graphic image by telephone to a police officer, who gave his personal opinion that the image did not meet the Missouri standard for child pornography.
-The vicar general notified Finn of the conversation, who did not pursue it further.
-Before Finn could confront Ratigan, the priest attempted suicide.
-Finn then sent Ratigan to a psychiatric facility.
-Several months later, Murphy asked police to investigate Ratigan.
-In May 2011, police searched Ratigan's home and found child pornography.
-He was arrested a week later on child pornography charges.

 In June 2011, Finn appointed former U.S. Attorney Todd P. Graves to investigate diocesan policies and procedures on sexual misconduct by clergy.
 Finn also announced the appointment of an independent public liaison and ombudsman.
 In September 2011, Graves released his report, saying that "diocesan leaders failed to follow their own policies and procedures for responding to reports" of sexual abuse by clergy.

 In October 2011, a grand jury indicted both the diocese and Finn for failing to report suspected child abuse, a criminal misdemeanor.
-The indictment charged Finn with failing to inform police about child pornography in the Ratigan case.
+The indictment charged Finn with failing to inform police about child pornography produced by Shawn Ratigan, a priest who was later laicized.
 Finn was convicted on one charge in September 2012 and sentenced to two years of probation.
 All charges against the diocese itself were dropped.
 Ratigan was convicted of producing child pornography in 2013 and was sentenced to 50 years in prison.
-In June 2014, the diocese was ordered by a court arbitrator to pay an additional $1 million to sexual abuse survivors because the diocese had broken the promise it made in the 2008 settlement when it failed to report the suspected abuse by Ratigan.
+In June 2014, the diocese was ordered by a court arbitrator to pay an additional $1 million to sexual abuse survivors because the diocese had broken the promise it made in the 2008 settlement when it failed to report Ratigan's suspected abuse.